 The production of energy through combustion is the leading culprit for man-made particulate pollution (Philip et al. 2014).
 Large coal-fired power plants spew toxic pollutants into the air.
 The advent of mechanised transit and the proliferation of backup electricity generation have brought people much closer to the harmful by-products of combustion.
 Farmers looking to clear their fields of residual crops opt for the cheapest and quickest way: They burn their fields.
 Pastoralists eyeing more land for their animals choose to cut-or, again, burn-the forests to clear space.
 Winds carry these carcinogenic clouds into nearby areas and cities, exposing large numbers to pollution.
-An estimated 12.5% of all deaths in India in 2017 were directly attributable to air pollution, with over half due to exposure to ambient particulate matter (India State-Level Disease Burden Initiative 2019).
+An estimated 12.5% of all deaths in India in 2017 were directly attributable to air pollution, with over half due to exposure to ambient particulate matter (Balakrishnan et al. 2019).
 Poor air quality in India is estimated to have reduced average life expectancies by three years (Greenstone et al. 2015).

 The failures of energy distribution described in the first section increase the pollution intensity of energy production and use in developing-country cities.
-Unreliable electricity spurs the combustion of kerosene, diesel, coal, and fuel oil, which are large sources of urban air pollution (Guttikunda 2013a, 2013b, 2014, 2015).
-This pollution lowers productivity, makes people sick, shortens their lives (Hanna and Olivia 2015, Zivin 2012, Guttikunda 2013c, Chen et al. 2013, Greenstone et al. 2015), and undermines the economic and health benefits of moving to a city in the first place.
+Unreliable electricity spurs the combustion of kerosene, diesel, coal, and fuel oil, which are large sources of urban air pollution (Goel and Guttikunda 2015, Guttikunda and Calori 2013, Guttikunda et al. 2013).
+This pollution lowers productivity, makes people sick, shortens their lives (Hanna and Oliva 2015, Graff Zivin and Neidell 2012, Guttikunda and Goel 2013, Chen et al. 2013, Greenstone et al. 2015), and undermines the economic and health benefits of moving to a city in the first place.
 Pushed into building up captive power to combat unreliable supply, demand for electricity could be unnaturally suppressed, leading to ineffective policy.

 Pollution is also generated in or near the home.
-Indoor air pollution is the third highest risk factor in the global disease burden (Lim et al. 2013).
+Indoor air pollution is the third highest risk factor in the global disease burden (Lim et al. 2012).
 In developing countries, the burning of charcoal for cooking and heating is a dangerous source of black carbon, a component of PM2.5.
 After subsidies were granted on coal to be used in boilers for winter heating in Northern China (areas above the Huai River), average life expectancies were reduced by about 3 years (Ebenstein et al. 2017) for the intended beneficiaries of the policy.
-Long-term exposure has devastating effects: Aggregated up, the 500 million residents of Northern China are expected to lose 2.5 billion years of life expectancy.
+Longterm exposure has devastating effects: Aggregated up, the 500 million residents of Northern China are expected to lose 2.5 billion years of life expectancy.
 The social and economic costs of this are staggering.
 In Bangladesh, an estimated 57 million people were exposed to arsenic-contaminated water in wells, resulting in higher levels of morbidity and negatively affecting schooling attainment, the likelihood of being in a skilled occupation, entrepreneurship levels, and income (Pitt, Rosenzweig, and Hassan 2015).
-Another study in Bangladesh found that households that switched from deep wells to surface wells contaminated with feacal bacteria saw infant and child mortality increase by 27% (Field, Glennerster, and Hussam 2011).
+Another study in Bangladesh found that households that switched from deep wells to surface wells contaminated with faecal bacteria saw infant and child mortality increase by 27% (Field, Glennerster, and Hussam 2011).

 While there is an extensive body of research linking pollution to adverse outcomes, more work is needed to uncover the causal impact of sustained pollution exposure in developing countries.
 Data is more readily available in developed contexts, but it is unclear how generalisable findings are to countries like India or China.
 Much of the literature examines exposure in the short term or at certain points in time (e.g., infancy or in utero) to analyse impacts.
-A broader quantification of the impacts of pollution exposure of many years is only beginning to be built up (see, e.g., Chen et al. 2018 and Ebenstein et al. 2017).
+A broader quantification of the impacts of pollution exposure of many years is only beginning to be built up (see, e.g., Zhang et al. 2018 and Ebenstein et al. 2017).